Tag: structured finance

 AAA-Rated Debt Collapsed Behind Engineered Credit Standards

-Just weeks ago, the credit markets looked calm.
-Tricolor Holdings, a subprime auto lender, was issuing asset-backed securities (ABS) with tranches stamped AAA.
-First Brands Group, a major automotive-parts conglomerate, held billions in revolving debt facilities.
 Then the façade cracked.
 Tricolor filed for Chapter 7 liquidation with liabilities between $1 billion and $10 billion.
-Its AAA-rated ABS now trades for cents on the dollar.
-First Brands sought Chapter 11 protection, burdened by more than $10 billion in debt and another $2.3 billion hidden in opaque supply-chain financing.
-These weren’t sudden storms; they were engineered illusions finally collapsing.
-The true failure lies not in the firms but in the institutions that certified their stability: the Credit Rating Agencies.
-When trust is outsourced to agencies that profit from belief, confidence becomes a derivative instrument.
+Its AAA‑rated ABS now trades for cents on the dollar.
+First Brands sought Chapter 11 protection, burdened by more than $10 billion in debt and another $2.3 billion hidden in opaque supply‑chain financing.

 The Anatomy of an Illusion

-The rating system failed because it mistook complexity for safety.
-Tricolor’s business was bundling high-interest, high-default loans and repackaging them into “safe” senior tranches.
 The AAA label wasn’t earned through asset quality.
-It was manufactured through structural layering and overcollateralization math.
-This structure collapsed under real default pressure.
+It was manufactured through structural layering and over‑collateralization math.
+When defaults rose, the structure collapsed.
 Complexity became camouflage, and risk wore a halo.
-In this case, the more intricate the structure, the easier it became to hide fragility.
+In short, the more intricate the design, the easier it was to hide fragility.

 The Blind Spot of Off‑Balance‑Sheet Debt